itznik23/itznik23/README.md

 # Hello, I'm Nikolas
 <a href="https://www.linkedin.com/in/nikolas-henshaw-98a2212b3/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a current cybersecurity college student with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey as a cybersecurity student has been fueled by a passion for technology and a desire to grow in the field.
+I aspire to start in a help desk role to build a strong foundation in IT support and problem-solving.
+From there, I aim to advance into digital forensics and eventually become a security analyst, protecting systems and investigating cyber threats.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]